-We all know the various reasons why slow-cooker meals are awesome, right?
+We all know the various reasons why vegetarian slow cooker recipes are awesome, right?

 I don’t need to sing the praises of the hands-off, one-pot, easy-cleanup machine, but I’ll still encourage you to drag yours out of the back of the cupboard if you haven’t already done so this fall.

 This is one of those vegetarian crock pot recipes that requires nothing other than chucking some ingredients in a pot and walking away.

 Since we’re going with a meatless chili, I decided to use four types of beans: black, white, red, and pinto!

 I also added plenty of extra special ingredients to this vegetarian chili crock pot recipe for added depth of flavor.

 They are one of my favorite ingredients to keep on hand.
 The adobo sauce itself is to die for!

 I never use the whole can, so I stash the extras in glass jars in the freezer.